-Write It Out (WIO) harnesses the abilities of students to express their opinions openly and freely in a safe environment and contribute to a special edition of the LMA’s flagship publication, Youthink Magazine.
+Write It Out (WIO) harnesses the abilities of students to express their opinions openly.
 The WIO unit of work is based on the notion that voices from diverse backgrounds have the power to act as transformative agents of social change.
-Through a focus on print media and the YouthInk Magazine, students engage in critical and creative conversations about how voices from diverse backgrounds are represented in the media.
+Through a focus on print media, students engage in critical and creative conversations about how voices from diverse backgrounds are represented in the media.

 The Equip Program is a series of public speaking and debating mentoring sessions delivered by mentors to students at local high schools.
 The program is built as a debating upskilling initiative and aims to foster a greater understanding of identity and citizenship among students, centred on multiculturalism and social justice.
 The completion of the program culminates with an inter school debating competition, hosted at the State Library of NSW.